Week 13 NFL score predictions: A guide to best games, more

 We're previewing the Week 13 NFL slate with score predictions for each game from our Nation reporters, what to watch for in fantasy, Football Power Index projections from ESPN Stats & Information and much more.

-Thursday Night Football: New Orleans at Dallas
+Thursday Night Football: Dallas 13, New Orleans 10

 Jump to a matchup: